abhimanyudtt1/CrimeMasterGogo/README.md

 from src.config import parser
 print parser.URL # Will print 'https://app.stg.quadanalytix.com/login' according to the example config.conf given above

-Similarly the variable file config can be accessed using the same parser class : from src.config import parser print parser.email_tag
+Similarly the varable file config can be accessed using the same parser class : from src.config import parser print parser.email_tag